ai4r/AIR-Act2Act/README.md

 ## Acknowledgment
 The protocol and consent of data collection were approved by the Institutional Review Board (IRB) at Suwon Science College, our joint research institute.

-This work was supported by the ICT R&D program of MSIP/IITP [2017-0-00162, Development of Human-care Robot Technology for Aging Society].
+This work was supported by the Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2017-0-00162, Development of Human-care Robot Technology for Aging Society)